 Compared to existing methods, ConVIRT has the advantages of utilizing the paired text data in a way agnostic to the medical specialty and requiring no additional expert input.
-This allows us to evaluate ConVIRT by transferring our pretrained weights to 4 different medical image classification tasks covering 2 different specialties.
-We find that the resulting models outperform all baseline initialization approaches, including the standard ImageNet pretraining and several strong baselines that also utilize the paired text data.
-Most notably, in all 4 tasks, ConVIRT requires only 10\% as much labeled training data as an ImageNet initialized counterpart to achieve better or comparable performance.
+This allows us to evaluate ConVIRT by transferring our pretrained encoder weights to 4 different medical image classification tasks covering 2 medical specialties.
+We find that the resulting models outperform all baseline initialization approaches, including the widely used ImageNet pretraining and strong baselines that also utilize the paired text data.
+It further improves upon popular image-only unsupervised learning methods such as SimCLR \cite{chen2020simple} and MoCo v2 \cite{chen2020improved}.
+Most notably, in all 4 classification tasks, ConVIRT requires only 10\% as much labeled training data as an ImageNet initialized counterpart to achieve better or comparable performance.
 We further evaluate ConVIRT on two new zero-shot retrieval tasks, an image-image and a text-image retrieval task, and also find it superior to all baselines.
-To facilitate future research, we will make our code and the collected retrieval datasets available.